 Computer Literacy, Internet Accessibility, Censorship and Mobile Campaigning

 Of course, a number of factors come strongly into play here regarding who can get involved and how, particularly in parts of the world where access to the internet and digital literacy skills are low or where web activity is highly monitored and often interrupted by the government and authorities.

 To help circumvent issues around digital literacy and access to the web, activists use technology and media that has high penetration in some of these areas.
-For example, the number of people who regularly use the Internet in India hovers at the around the 90 million mark, which is quite low when considering India’s 1.2 billion population.
-Based on these figures, there are some who argue that precedence should be given to mobile campaigning in India (which has already had success when used during blood donation drives), given that 74 per cent of the population uses mobile phones.
+For example, the number of people who regularly use the Internet in India hovers around the 560 million mark.
+Based on these figures, there are some who argue that precedence should be given to mobile campaigning in India (which has already had success when used during blood donation drives) given that 74 per cent of the population uses mobile phones.